Rice Terraces Of The Philippine Cordilleras Philippines Travel Guide

 Responsible tourism supports the preservation of Ifugao traditions and the terraces.

-Interacting with local people with politeness and awareness.
+Engaging with locals with politeness and awareness.

 Your presence makes an impact on this historic landscape.
 Travel with purpose, respect, and a commitment to leave a positive footprint.